 A comparison of body size across a gradient from non-mining to mine-impacted streams focusing only on benthic invertebrates shows that invertebrates in mine-impacted streams have constricted body sizes (Pomeranz et al. 2018).
 The figure below shows the body size range for benthic invertebrates in 25 streams.
 The first 12 streams are non-mine impacted, while the remaining streams have been impacted by mining activities.
 The x-axis shows body length and the y-axis abundance.
-Benthic invertebrates
+Benthic invertebrates in mining streams have fewer larger-body-sized and fewer smaller-body-sized animals than in non-mining streams.

-Figure C16.
-Comparison of body size of invertebrates across a gradient from non-mining to mine-impacted streams focusing only on benthic invertebrates, showing that invertebrates in mine-impacted streams have constricted body sizes (source: Pomeranz et al. 2018).
+Figure C18.
+Comparison of body size of invertebrates across a gradient from non-mining to mine-impacted streams focusing only on benthic invertebrates showing that invertebrates in mine-impacted streams have constricted body sizes (source: Pomeranz et al. 2018).